Node Basics

 Node Structure

-Node Header provides the following information:
+The Node Header provides essential information about the node:

 Node Graph Structure and Data Flow